Fujifilm X-M1 vs Sony RX1

 - More heavily discounted: Has been on the market for longer (launched in September 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the RX1 is the clear winner of the contest (12 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX1 is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Fujifilm X-M1 vs Sony RX1